Texas Hill Country

 The ensuing downhill was equal to the climb out of Vantage, and combined with the headwind, made for a reasonable-but-loud ride into town.

 Mel showed me directly in, and I got a shower and laundry going right away, but not before joining Mel in a beer.
 Mel and his wife Keiko we're going to a dinner party that night for the 4th of July, and they invited me to come with them.
-And evening a meeting interesting new people, home cooked dinner, croquet, and a discussion about math with an intelligent young student.
+An evening of meeting interesting new people, home cooked dinner, croquet, and a discussion about math with an intelligent young student.
 Definitely an improvement over sitting in an RV park.

 With only two days to go before Seattle, I was taking my third day off.
 There could certainly be worse places to do that than Mel and Keiko's.
-I was well-fed the entire time, walk to the nearby local university, and that night, they took me out with some of their friends to see live music.
+I was well-fed the entire time, walked to the nearby local university, and that night, they took me out with some of their friends to see live music.
 I even managed to get some swing dancing in, something that should be done more often.

 Big thanks to Mel and Keiko for their generosity and flexibility!